 The ‘Mighty’ Plank – One Exercise, Many Benefits – Here are 5 reasons to add it to your exercise routine.

 In addition to physical challenges, you can also incorporate other wellness challenges into your fitness routine.
-These can help to bolster your immune system and strengthen the body which can further enhance your fitness results.
+These can help to bolster your immune system and strengthen the body, which can further enhance your fitness results.
 Here are a few challenges that you can incorporate.
 You can download your preferred challenge and place it in an area that is accessible and viewable.

-Watch what you Eat!
+5. Watch what you eat

 While this can be easier said than done, it is critical to the overall success of your fitness program.
-No fitness plan is complete without taking diet into consideration.
+No fitness plan is complete without considering diet.
 Proper eating and snacking are fundamental to one’s overall success.
-Additionally, not because you are exercising, that does not mean that you can eat burgers and fries every day and exercise it off (guilty anyone 😊).
-As such, you want to incorporate more healthy habits, like your green smoothies, protein shakes, and eating a more balanced diet of healthy carbs, protein, and fats.
-Water will also become crucial, as you want to keep hydrated so that your organs can carry out their necessary functions.
+Additionally, just because you are exercising, that does not mean that you can eat burgers and fries every day and exercise it off (guilty, anyone 😊).

 Understanding ‘Micro’ and ‘Macro’ Nutrients – Getting to the ‘nut’ of the matter!

-3 routines to Cleanse, Strengthen and Rejuvenate the Body
+3 Routines to Cleanse, Strengthen and Rejuvenate the Body

 Video – 3 routines to Cleanse, Strengthen and Rejuvenate the Body